-If you experience any of these long-term side effects of mixing alcohol and Lexapro, you should contact your healthcare provider urgently to avoid further complications.
+If you experience any of these long-term side effects of mixing alcohol and Lexapro, you should contact your healthcare provider immediately to avoid further complications.

-Drinking alcohol while on Lexapro can affect your decision-making process, affect coordination and motor skills, and increase your risk of suicide and self-harm.
+Drinking alcohol while on Lexapro can affect your decision-making process, impact your coordination and motor skills, and increase your risk of suicide and self-harm.
 Combining these two drugs can also put you at an increased risk of developing an addiction.

 One in every eight adults in the United States struggles both with an alcohol and substance use disorder simultaneously.

 To avoid dangerous side effects of Lexapro and alcohol, you should not drink alcohol while taking Lexapro.
 Avoiding alcohol consumption altogether is the only way to prevent the adverse side effects of drinking alcohol while on Lexapro.

 According to the FDA, clinical trials have not shown with certainty that alcohol increases the effects of Lexapro on the brain.
 However, there is still a risk with drinking alcohol while on Lexapro, as research has not shown that it is safe otherwise.

 Most doctors advise against drinking alcohol while taking Lexapro.

 Individuals who drink alcohol while on Lexapro may feel more depressed or anxious.
 This is potentially dangerous as it can lead to the development of suicidal thoughts.

 Drinking alcohol can worsen the side effects of Lexapro or other antidepressants, including drowsiness and dizziness because alcohol can also cause these side effects.

 Many mental health issues and alcohol use disorder can occur concurrently.
 Some of the most common conditions that often occur with alcohol use disorder (AUD) include: